TomChamberlainUK/three-material-viewer/README.md

 # Material Viewer

+A simple application to view different materials and geometries in a basic THREE.js scene.

+## Demonstration

 > Please note that this is really poorly optimised and is not recommended for use on devices with limited bandwidth.
-Scene textures are at 4k and material textures at 2k.
+Skybox textures are at 4k and material textures at 2k.
 This is not considered a practical web application and more a demonstration of what can be achieved on a browser when pushing the limits.
 Textures and geometry are not loaded asynchronously and so initial loading times can be really tedious.

-## Demonstration

-This application is available to view [here]().
 Please read the above warning before visiting the page.
+This application is available to view [here](https://tomchamberlainuk.github.io/three-material-viewer/).

+## Get Started

-## Installation
+### Installation

 > Ensure Node.js and npm are installed